Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - Chronos-Beluga-v2-13B (using oobabooga/text-generation-webui) : 6
 - Chronos-Hermes-13B-v2 (using oobabooga/text-generation-webui) : 10
 - vicuna-13B-v1.5 (using oobabooga/text-generation-webui) : 4
+- Stable-Platypus2-13B (using oobabooga/text-generation-webui) : 10
+- Platypus2-13B (using oobabooga/text-generation-webui) : 4
+- Camel-Platypus2-13B (using oobabooga/text-generation-webui) : 4
+- OpenOrca-Platypus2-13B (using oobabooga/text-generation-webui) : 4

 ### Question 16: Given the following list of words.
 Categorize the words into 5 categories by similarity.
 Give each category a name.
 Respond in a python dictionary with key as the category name and value as a list of words in that category.
 List of words: ['Quagmire', 'Luminous', 'Melancholy', 'Perplexed', 'Jubilant', 'Enigmatic', 'Ambiguous', 'Ravenous', 'Obsolete', 'Tenacious', 'Euphoric', 'Wistful', 'Clandestine', 'Insidious', 'Inquisitive', 'Resilient', 'Surreptitious', 'Serendipity', 'Idiosyncratic', 'Juxtaposition']
 Task Domain: Categorization